 The Compensation Committee believes this Compensation Peer Group reflects the pay practices of the broader consumer products industry and is reflective of the size and complexity of the Company.
-In general, the Compensation Peer Group includes companies that range between \$1.7 billion and \$7.6 billion of annual revenues, with a median annual revenue approximating the Company's revenue for the 2018 fiscal year.
+The Compensation Peer Group includes companies that ranged between \$1.7 billion and \$7.6 billion of annual revenues at the time they were selected, with a median annual revenue approximately 10% below the Company's revenue for the 2019 fiscal year.

 In conjunction with its independent compensation consultants, the Compensation Committee regularly evaluates the composition of the peer group based upon the Company's business profile.
-During the 2018 fiscal year, due to acquisition activity, the Compensation Committee conducted a review to ensure the peer group is comprised of companies that reflect the Company's evolving business profile.
-Based on this review, the Compensation Committee made a decision to add the following three companies to the peer group for the 2019 fiscal year: Constellation Brands, Inc., Universal Corporation and Pyxus International, Inc.
+During the 2019 fiscal year, the Compensation Committee conducted a review to ensure the peer group is comprised of companies that reflect the Company's evolving business profile.
+The Company expects that the Compensation Peer Group will remain the same for the 2020 fiscal year.